Hand fan: China

 There were many kinds of fans in ancient China.
 The Chinese character for "fan" (扇) is etymologically composed of the characters for "door" (戶) and "feather" (羽).
 Historically, fans have played an important aspect in the life of the Chinese people.
 The Chinese have used hand-held fans as a way to relieve themselves during hot days since the ancient times; the fans are also an embodiment of the wisdom of Chinese culture and art.
 They were also used for ceremonial and ritual purposes and as a sartorial accessory when wearing hanfu.
 They were also carriers of Chinese traditional arts and literature and were representative of its user's personal aesthetic sense and their social status.
 Specific concepts of status and gender were associated with types of fans in Chinese history, but generally folding fans were reserved for males while rigid fans were for females.

 In ancient China, fans came in various shapes and forms (such as in a leaf, oval or a half-moon shape), and were made in different materials such as silk, bamboo, and feathers.
-So far, the earliest fans that have been found date to the Spring and Autumn and Warring States Period.
+So far, the earliest fans that have been found date to the Spring and Autumn and Warring States period.
 It was suggested by the Cultural Relics Archaeology Institute of Hubei Province that these fans were made of either bamboo or feathers and were oftentimes used as burial objects in the State of Chu.
 The oldest existing Chinese fans are a pair of woven bamboo, wood or paper side-mounted fans from the 2nd century BC.
 The Chinese form of the feather fan, known as yushan, was a row of feathers mounted in the end of a handle.
 The arts of fan making eventually progressed to the point that by the Jin dynasty, fans could come in different shapes and could be made in different materials.
 The selling of hexagonal-shaped fan was also recorded in the Book of Jin.

 In later centuries, Chinese poems and four-word idioms were used to decorate fans, using Chinese calligraphy pens.
 The Chinese dancing fan was developed in the 7th century.

 The most ancient ritual Chinese fan is the wumingshan, also known as zhangshan, which is believed to have been invented by Emperor Shun.
-It is characterized with a long handed and the fan looks like a door in shape.
+It is characterized with a long handle and the fan looks like a door in shape.
 This type of fan was used for ceremonial purposes.
 While its shape evolved throughout the millennia, it remained used as a symbol of imperial power and authority; it continued to be used until the fall of the Qing dynasty.